 • 1.1 MHz for 500 kHz LoRa® channel

-The LoRa packets always use a forward error correction code defined by the coding rate.
-Therefore, even to transmit a 0-byte payload, LoRa modems will always use some error correction and thus the minimum payload size is 0 and the maximum payload size is 255 bytes
+LoRa packets always use a forward error correction code defined by the coding rate.
+Therefore, even to transmit a 0-byte payload, LoRa modems will always use some error correction.
+The user programmable payload ranges from 0 to 255 bytes.

 The SX1257 can not demodulate LoRa or FSK modulations.
-It just downconverts a 1 MHz chunk spectrum in the 800/900 MHz frequency band in raw I and Q signals at baseband.
+It is a radio transceiver that downconverts up to a 1 MHz chunk of spectrum in the 800/900 MHz frequency band to baseband I and Q signals.

 The LoRa Alliance website references a number a modules and modems available from the LoRaWAN eco-system, with different characteristics.